 When you simply pick a verb from a list of strong verbs and throw it into a sentence, there’s a good chance you could actually end up making your sentence worse or changing the entire meaning of the sentence.

 Using strong verbs incorrectly is a sure sign of weak writing, and it won’t get you far if you want to become a successful writer or author.
-So make sure you look up the definition of any verb you plan to use that you’re not very familiar with, especially if that verb is a strong verb.
+So make sure you look up the definition of any verb that you’re not very familiar with, especially if that verb is a strong verb.

 Here are some examples of misused verbs: